poudelpratik/dcm-rust/wasm-generator/readme.md

     - Set to "true" to enable optimization of WebAssembly optimization using the `binaryen` toolchain.
     - Default is "false".
 - `max_thread_pool`:
-    - Set this variable to any number to limit the maximum CPU threads that can be used by the WASM Generator.
+    - Set this variable to any number to limit the maximum CPU threads that can be used by the wasm-generator.
     - Default is to use all CPU threads available.
 - `benchmarks_dir`:
     - Set this to some directory where you want to store the benchmark results like compilation time and size of the